-Western Sydney Diabetes (WSD) is a partnership between Western Sydney Primary Health Network, Western Sydney Local Health District, Diabetes Australia and Department of Planning and Environment, with an Alliance of over 140 partner organisations.
+Western Sydney Diabetes is a partnership between WentWest, the Western Sydney Primary Health Network, Western Sydney Local Health District, Diabetes Australia and 140 member organisations making up the Alliance.
+Together we’re acting early to prevent diabetes and supporting people living with diabetes to stay well.

 2kg Challenge